yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.3.md

 		$
 Next execute

-		mkdir einstein
+		mkdir faces
-to make a folder called einstein in your codespace.
+to make a folder called faces in your codespace.

 Then execute

-		cd einstein
+		cd faces
 to change directories into that folder.
-You should now see your terminal prompt as einstein/ $.
+You should now see your terminal prompt as faces/ $.
 You can now execute

-		code einstein.py
+		code faces.py
-to make a file called einstein.py where you’ll write your program.
+to make a file called faces.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually.
-At the `einstein/ $` prompt in your terminal: :
+At the `faces/ $` prompt in your terminal: :

-1. Run your program with `python einstein.py`.
-Type `1` and press Enter.
-Your program should output: `90000000000000000`
+1. Run your program with python faces.py.
+Type Hello :) and press Enter.
+Your program should output: `Hello 🙂`
-2. Run your program with `python einstein.py`.
-Type `14` and press Enter.
-Your program should output: `1260000000000000000`
+2. Run your program with python faces.py.
+Type Goodbye :( and press Enter.
+Your program should output: `Goodbye 🙁`
-3. Run your program with `python einstein.py`.
-Type `50` and press Enter.
-Your program should output: `4500000000000000000`
+3. Run your program with python faces.py.
+Type Hello :) Goodbye :( and press Enter.
+Your program should output: `Hello 🙂 Goodbye 🙁`

 # Commit your progran to GITHUB
-At the `einstein/ $` prompt in your terminal:
+At the `faces/ $` prompt in your terminal:

-		git add einstein.py
+		git add faces.py
-Add einstein.py to the changes to be committed
+Add faces.py to the changes to be committed

-		git commit -m “Upload completed einstein.py“
+		git commit -m “Upload completed faces.py“
-Commit all changes in the REPO with the comment “Upload completed einstein.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*
+Commit all changes in the REPO with the comment “Upload completed faces.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push